NNPDF/pineappl/docs/installation.md

    environment and that it points to a directory containing the `pineappl_capi.pc` file.

+If you want to update the CAPI, first update the repository and then repeat step 2.

 ## CLI: `pineappl` for your shell

 You need to install [Rust](#rust) first (see below).
 Then simply run

     cargo install pineappl_cli

-anywhere and you are done; this will automatically downloads the most-recently released version from [crates.io](https://crates.io).
+anywhere and you are done; this will automatically download the most-recently released version from [crates.io](https://crates.io).

-More functionality can be added by adding the `--feature=feature1,feature2,...` flag, see below.
+More functionality can be added by appending the `--feature=feature1,...` flag, see below.

+To update the CLI simply repeat the `cargo install` step; if a newer version is available it will be automatically downloaded, otherwise `cargo` will exit with a message saying that the most recent version is already installed.

 ### Optional: APPLgrid exporter/importer